-

 Version 1.0.0

 Description: *************** The table is made by the great Jeff Whitehead (Loserman76).
-May he rest in peace. :-( I hope, there are pinballs where you are, Jeff.
+May he rest in peace. 😞 I hope, there are pinballs where you are, Jeff.
 I would like to thank Jeff, for allowing me, to convert his tables to VR.
+Beautiful backglass is made by leojreimroc.
+A big thanks to him.
 Info It is a hybrid table.
-So you can play in VR, desktop or cabinet mode, but you need the external backglass.
+So you can play in VR, desktop or cabinet mode.
+You don't need the external backglass for VR.
 There is no need to change the script.
 A VR headset is automatically detected.
-I added the following things: VR room, artwork for cabinet, backbox and flyer, animations for buttons and plungers, LUT files (change with magnasave buttons). '* Table build/scripted by Loserman! '* VPX conversion of AllKnowing2012's VP9 versions '* VR update by Rajo Joey Works in 10.7.2, but best to play in VPinball_GL 10.8: https://github.com/vpinball/vpinball/actions/workflows/vpinball.yml *********************************************** These are quick conversions, as I don't like playing in complete darkness.
+I added the following things: VR room, artwork for cabinet, backbox and flyer, animations for buttons and plungers, LUT files (change with magnasave buttons). '* Table build/scripted by Loserman76 '* Image redraws/touchups/fixes by GNance '* VR update by Rajo Joey '* VR backglass/scripting by leojreimroc Works in 10.7.2, best to play in VPinball_GL 10.8: https://github.com/vpinball/vpinball/actions/workflows/vpinball.yml *********************************************** These are quick conversions, as I don't like playing in a dark room and don't want to spend more days or weeks to convert a table.
 If you want to do your own conversions, I wrote two tutorials for EM tables like Loserman76's and make templates of the tables, pictures and materials.
 Also there are some .psd files, to change the artwork in an easy way for example.
 In the template tables there are generic artwork for the cabinet and the backbox.
 Some people may be happy with that and don't need the real artwork.
 There is a short tutorial for people, who know the editor and a longer one for newbies.
-Both instructions are in English and German. https://mega.nz/folder/5csAGRAa#gSFFQN_jXbw03y7LpQENHg- 2 comments
+Both instructions are in English and German. https://mega.nz/folder/5csAGRAa#gSFFQN_jXbw03y7LpQENHg- 4 comments

 -